brndnmtthws/brndn-io/content/posts/the-arduous-path-to-mastery/index.md

 There's another reason, though.
 Some people simply have nothing better to do, so they take the path that feels either the most interesting, or the easiest.
 In a way, if something is easy for you, it might make it a great deal easier to master, especially if you have the right obsessive personality.

-Psychologist Carol Dweck's research on mindset provides valuable insight here.
-Her studies reveal that those with a "growth mindset"–who believe abilities can be developed through dedication and hard work–are more likely to achieve mastery than those with a "fixed mindset" who believe talents are innate.
-The growth mindset creates resilience through failure and a passion for learning rather than a hunger for approval[^13].
+Dweck's work on mindset matters here, at least the basic distinction.
+People with a "growth mindset"–who believe abilities can be developed through dedication and hard work–are more likely to stick with something long enough to get good than people with a "fixed mindset" who believe talents are innate.
+It makes failure easier to metabolize, because it feels less like a verdict[^13].

 My pet theory is that you need both a combination of the right attributes (call that innate talent) and the right mindset (call that grit) to become a master.